30+ Must-Measure eCommerce KPIs

 These messages are returned by the recipient’s mail server.
 There are two categories of email bounces: hard bounces and soft bounces.

-This KPI indicates the health of an email list, and can tell you whether it’s “aging” quickly, with too many email addresses that are no longer valid.
+This KPI indicates the health of an email list, and can tell you whether it’s “aging” quickly, with too many email addresses that are no longer valid in your marketing automation tool.

 You can calculate this KPI by taking the number of people who open a particular email campaign and dividing it by the number of sent emails that didn’t bounce.